Yoav Bruck: Maccabiah Games

 In 2013 Bruck served as the Sports Chairman for the 2013 Maccabiah Games in Israel.

 At the 2017 Maccabiah Games, in the special 4x50m relay race between Israeli and American all-star teams, American Olympic champions Lenny Krayzelburg (four Olympic golds), Jason Lezak (four Olympic golds), and Anthony Ervin (three Olympic golds), with masters swimmer Alex Blavatnik, swam a time of 1:48.23 and defeated Israeli Olympians Bruck, Guy Barnea, Eran Groumi, and Tal Stricker, who had a time of 1:51.25.
+For an Israeli relay team to seriously compete with the depth of the consistently dominant American team, the strongest relay country in the world composed of Olympians whose members held 11 gold medals, was exciting for the audience, and a statement of Israel's considerable talent that year.